Clarke v. Wisconsin Elections Commission: Reaction

 Robin Vos, speaker of the Wisconsin State Assembly, said "The case was pre-decided before it was even brought.
 Sad day for Wisconsin when the state supreme court just said last year that the existing lines are constitutional.
 Fortunately, the U.S. Supreme Court will have the last word."

 Tony Evers, Governor of Wisconsin, said he "agree[d] with the Court's determination that these maps are unconstitutional because the districts lack contiguity," and that he "look[s] forward to submitting maps to the Court to consider and review that reflect and represent the makeup of our state."

 Former United States Attorney General Eric Holder, chairman of the National Democratic Redistricting Committee, celebrated the ruling, saying, "It is way past time to end illegitimate minority rule in Wisconsin, and this decision is a powerful step toward fair representation."

-Former president Barack Obama also hailed the enactment of new maps that resulted from this judgement, saying via twitter: "Wisconsin made history this week! @GovEvers signed into law new, competitive state legislative maps that get rid of one of the most gerrymandered maps in the country.
+Former president Barack Obama also hailed the enactment of new maps that resulted from this judgement, saying via Twitter: "Wisconsin made history this week! @GovEvers signed into law new, competitive state legislative maps that get rid of one of the most gerrymandered maps in the country.
 Wisconsinites will now have a real shot at electing leaders who are responsive to the will of the people."

 Remedial process

 The Court's opinion suggested that the best case scenario for a remedial plan would be for the legislature and governor to agree and pass a map which complied with the constitutional requirements.
 With that looking unlikely, they set a schedule to accept and review remedial map proposals from the various litigants in the lawsuit.

 Ultimately six different map proposals were submitted to the court as remedial options.
 Separate map proposals were submitted by Governor Evers, by the Republican Legislature, by a group of Wisconsin Senate Democrats, by the Law Forward petitioners, by the Wisconsin Institute for Law and Liberty intervenors, and by a group proposing a redistricting plan drawn by computer algorithm.

 The Court hired two consultants to evaluate the map proposals and produce a report describing the merits and flaws of each plan.
 The consultants released their report on February 1, 2024, finding that the proposals from the Wisconsin Legislature and the Wisconsin Institute for Law and Liberty should be ruled out as gerrymanders.

 With their two best map options effectively ruled out, Republicans in the Wisconsin Legislature decided to embrace Governor Evers' map proposal and move forward with a legislative remedy.
 They first passed an amended version of the Evers map to try to protect a handful of incumbents.
 After that map was vetoed, they passed Evers' map without changes.
 Evers signed that redistricting law on February 19, 2024, effectively completing the remedial process.

-The Evers remedial map will be used for the 2024 cycle onward, until the 2032 redistricting cycle.
-It was first used for the 2024 State Assembly election for all seats and the 2024 Senate election for 16 of the seats.
+The Evers remedial map was first utilized for the 2024 State Assembly and 2024 State Senate elections.